stubs/stubs.github.io/_posts/2017-04-10-Virtualenv.md

 ## How?
 ### Installing virtualenv
-Assuming you already have `pip` installed, are going to want to install virtualenv globally.
+Assuming you already have `pip` installed, you are going to want to install virtualenv globally.

 ```bash
 pip install virtualenv